-Thick lenses with strong prescriptions can be cumbersome and are often less comfortable and visually pleasing than thin ones, however if you have a high prescription, it doesn’t mean that you need to resign yourself to heavy frames that don’t make you feel or look good.
+Thick lenses with strong prescriptions can be cumbersome and are often less comfortable and not as visually pleasing than thin ones.
+However, if you have a high prescription, it doesn’t mean that you need to resign yourself to heavy frames that don’t make you feel or look good.

 There are a variety of frame options that can not only meet your needs, but exceed them in a very fashionable way.
-In this piece, we’re going to present you 6 tips to know and what to look for in a frame and plenty of frames that will make your glasses lighter and your prescriptions much less noticeable.
+In this piece, we’ll present 6 tips on what to look for in a frame.
+We’ll also suggest frames that will make your glasses lighter and your lenses much less noticeable.

 — read more —

-It’s not always easy to find the right frames for your lens especially when it comes to strong prescriptions.
+It’s not always easy to find the right frames for your lenses, especially when it comes to strong prescriptions.
 Glasses with strong prescriptions can make eyes appear distorted.
-In addition, when you buy a pair of glasses that is not quite right for you, your face appears distorted.
+In addition, when you buy a pair of glasses that are not quite right for you, they can be heavy and uncomfortable.

-High prescription glasses are relatively thinner and lighter and they are recommended for astigmatism, nearsightedness and farsightedness.
-If you are nearsighted and your value is lower than -5.00, you have high nearsightedness and you need high prescription glasses.
-The same goes for the farsighted if your value is greater than +5.00.
+High prescription glasses are relatively thinner and lighter and they are recommended for astigmatism, nearsightedness, and farsightedness.
+If the power of your prescription is greater than 5 diopters, you have a high prescription.

-If picked without consideration, high prescription glasses make eyes look smaller or your face distorted, so let’s dive in the most important tips on how to choose a good frame.
+So let’s dive into the most important tips on how to choose a good frame:

 When you think of the right frame for your lenses, one of the first things that come to mind is the look.
-Of course the aesthetic aspect is clearly very important, but it doesn’t have to be the only aspect to take into account when choosing your frames.
+The aesthetic aspect is clearly very important, but it isn’t the only aspect to take into account when choosing your frames.

 You should also have in mind how often you will be wearing your eyeglass and where.
 What are some of your habits?
-If you are wearing your glasses all the time and spend a lot of time in front of the computer, then you will want to invest in a blue light blocking filter.
+If you are wearing your glasses all the time and spend a lot of time in front of the computer, then you will want to invest in blue light-blocking glasses.

 Here are 6 tips on choosing the best frames for a high prescription:

-When choosing a frame that will help you hide the fact you’re wearing a strong prescription, the size of the frame is everything, because a high prescription could be much less noticeable in a smaller frame.
+The right frame can help hide the fact you’re wearing a strong prescription.
+When choosing a frame, size is everything.
+A high prescription is much less noticeable in a smaller frame.

-You should definitely avoid big rectangular frames and ones with sharp, angular edges because they don’t help with stronger prescription lenses.
-The further you get away from the focal point on a lens, the thicker the lens will be and the more distortion that will exist.
+Avoid big rectangular frames and ones with sharp, angular edges because they don’t help with stronger prescription lenses.
+The further you get away from the focal point on a lens, the thicker the lens will be and more distortion will exist.

-A smaller oval frame can be a great choice because it reduces distortion that is typically seen at the edges and the lenses are less thick than they would be in a larger width frame.
+A smaller oval frame can be a great choice because it reduces thickness and distortion that is typically seen at the edges in a larger width frame.

 Here are some frames with a smaller lens area that work well with a strong lens:

-Rounder frames are also a good pick if you have a strong prescription, because many round frames have a smaller lens width meaning a thinner lens.
+Rounder frames are also a good pick if you have a strong prescription because many round frames have a smaller lens width meaning a thinner lens.
 Remember – the wider the frame, there will be more a tendency for the lenses to stick out and be more noticeable.

-Look at some of our best picks small round frames for high prescription glasses:
+Look at some of our best small round frames for high prescription glasses:

-While you may think that you will want some thinner frames, thick plastic frames actually help you hide the thickness of the lenses better than other materials.
+While you may think that you will want thinner frames, thicker plastic frames actually help you hide the thickness of the lenses better than other materials.

-Plastic frames are lightweight in design and still customizable enough to fit your personality, making them an ideal choice for you if you have a strong prescription that requires thicker lenses.
-A great advantage of the plastic frames is that less of the lens will stick out.
+Plastic (also known as zyl) frames are lightweight and customizable enough to fit your personality, making them an ideal choice for you if you have a strong prescription that requires thicker lenses.
+A great advantage of plastic frames is that less of the lens will stick out.

 Take a look at some of our gorgeous plastic frames: